-Screencasting–also commonly referred to as a “secret weapon” by seasoned screencasters–is a work hack you can jump in and use it today.
+Screencasting is a tool you can jump in and use today.
 Here are some great screencasting pointers to get you started!

 5 Ways Screencasting Can Make You More Productive at Work Today